LWC Trustees

 Gilbert M. Roddy, Jr., CFA

 Before Gibbs Roddy joined the firm in 1985, he served as a Senior Financial Analyst for Amoco Corporation where he was involved in mergers and acquisitions.
 He holds an M.B.A. with high distinction from the Amos Tuck School of Business Administration, graduated magna cum laude from Bowdoin College with an honors degree in economics and graduated from the National Graduate Trust School with high honors.
 Gibbs is a Certified Trust and Financial Advisor and a CFA charterholder.
-Gibbs serves on the board of the Hollingsworth & Vose Company, is the Assistant Treasurer of the Boston Athenaeum, is a trustee of the Concord Museum, and serves on the Advisory Board of the Concord Art Association.
+Gibbs serves on the board of the Hollingsworth & Vose Company, is an Emeritus Trustee of the Boston Athenaeum, is a trustee of the Concord Museum, and serves on the Advisory Board of the Concord Art Association.

 William B. Perkins, CFA